 In the rare moments when he can get away from his MacBook Pro, Jeff spends his time climbing and biking in the Colorado mountains.

 Both an engineer and a layout artist, Matthias bridges the gap between technology and people.
 Before joining Quark, Matthias pioneered print, Web, and multimedia products for multiple German publishing companies.
-For the past 14 years, he has played a central role in shaping Quark’s desktop and enterprise software.
-During the past eight years Matthias has focused on interactive and digital publishing solutions.
+Since 1997 he has played a central role in shaping Quark’s desktop and enterprise software.
+Early on Matthias has focused on interactive and digital publishing solutions while continuing to love Print.
 He is an active participant in design and publishing communities and represents Quark in the Ghent PDF Workgroup.
 Matthias is a frequent speaker at seminars and conferences worldwide, helping both individual designers and large organisations to uncover the possibilities and implications of digital publishing, including the business considerations, design and technology implications, and business capabilities offered by digital design and publishing tools.

 Alistair Dabbs is an editorial production specialist based in London with 18 years’ professional experience in commercial journalism.